nestigd/network/README.md

 This page should behave just as the “All Posts” page does, just with a more limited set of posts.
 This page should only be available to users who are signed in.

-Pagination: On any page that displays posts, posts should only be displayed 10 on a page.
+DONE -- Pagination: On any page that displays posts, posts should only be displayed 10 on a page.
 If there are more than ten posts, a “Next” button should appear to take the user to the next page of posts (which should be older than the current page of posts).
 If not on the first page, a “Previous” button should appear to take the user to the previous page of posts as well.
 See the Hints section for some suggestions on how to implement this.

 Edit Post: Users should be able to click an “Edit” button or link on any of their own posts to edit that post.